grumart/grumart/README.md

 ### Little about me as a web developer:
 </br>
-**Courses-holic** After a decision to change my career to web development, compleadted multiple courses to gain the knowledge and confidence to write good quality (and working!) code.
-Learning online has thought me self-discipline, searching for additional explanations on MDN or Stackoverflow if some of the parts weren't quite clear at the beginnig, and using * documentation * in new to me libaries :wink: . </br>
+__Courses-holic__ After a decision to change my career to web development, completed multiple courses to gain the knowledge and confidence to write good quality (and working!) code.
+Learning online has thought me self-discipline, searching for additional explanations on MDN or Stackoverflow if some of the parts weren't quite clear at the beginning, and using * documentation * in new to me libraries :wink: . </br></br>
-**Fascinated by the power of JavaScript** We all love and admire beautifly designed webpages or apps.
+__Fascinated by the power of JavaScript__ We all love and admire beautifully designed web pages or apps.
 We all do.
-But there is nothing better than functionallity that actually works and gives you the desired output.
+But there is nothing better than functionality that actually works and gives you the desired output.
 Either ordering something online, getting geolocation, connecting to database - that's the true magic.
-Together with React, this will be my main focus in upcoming career :woman_technologist: . </br>
+Together with React, this will be my main focus in upcoming career :woman_technologist: . </br></br>
-**Never-ending learing journey** That was the main factor which has drawn me to this industry.
+__Never-ending learing journey__ That was the main factor which has drawn me to this industry.
 Self-development.
 There is always something new to learn, another language, getting familiar with a package or library.
 Maybe back-end someday?
-Who knows! :brain: </br>
+Who knows! :brain: </br></br>